nspilman/natespilmandotcom/blog/a-year-as-a-software-engineer.md

   * For example - I merged two feature branches when I meant to merge develop into a feature branch.
 We didn't notice for a few days.
 I then had to spend about a day and a half reverting and cherry picking commits to get us back to a clean place.
 We refer to this as "Branchpocalypse" and no one has made said mistake since.
 * Team culture is paramount.
 To paraphrase my company's CIO - "We don't want any heroes.
 If you need to step up and be a hero, do, but then we need to figure out the systematic failure that required you to be a hero."
 We spend quality time as a team discussing the best way of doing things, and follow team agreements.
 So says the African proverb - "If you want to go fast, go alone.
 If you want to go far, go together."
+* Project management skills go a long way, even in this technical role.
+Clear note taking, confirmation that everyone's on the same page, understanding of who's responsible for what and by when, etc, have done me well this year,

 Parting thoughts -